inducer/grist-availability/README.md

     calendar.
 -   `Message`: (text) A message shown to the user on their personalized calendar.
--   `Responded`: (bool, output) To record whether the user has responded to this request.
+-   `Responded`: (datetime, output) To record whether (and when) the user has responded to this request.
 -   `Response`: (text, output) To record the user\'s textual response.

 `Request_timespans` needs columns: